capzora/train-demo/README.md

 # train-demo
-A demo and checking repository for train-related project  | Testing features, workflows, and experiments
+A demo and checking repository for train-related project  | Testing features, workflows, and experiments.